Ganeshdhanawade/Car_price_prediction/README.md

 ## 🚀 About Me
 I am Completed post graduation in statistics with verious takenincal skills and 2+ year of experiance in data science domain.
 This project i create on self learning.

-## Other Common Github Profile Sections
-👩‍💻 I'm currently working on Assistant Proffesor in KVM,wai

-🧠 I'm currently learning Deep learning and NLP.

-👯‍♀️ I'm looking to Job Change toword the data science.

 ## Feedback